 5. Eye exam.
 Taking care of your eyes is extremely important; you may be at risk of certain eye diseases as you age.
 You should get your eyes checked every two years before your sixty and once a year after that.
 With proactive screening, you can help to preserve good eyesight and treat diseases like macular degeneration, cataracts, and glaucoma.

 6. Hearing test.
 As you age, your hearing is going to get less and less clear.
 Get hearing tests done at least once every three years to make sure that you are not experiencing extreme loss of hearing.
 Again, with early detection, hearing loss can be treated.

 7. Check your bones.
 Your bones will grow more brittle as you age, especially with poor dietary habits.
 Especially if you have suffered or are suffering from a fracture, you are at an increased risk of permanent health problems.
 Talk to your doctor about testing for bone density and osteoporosis.

 8. Cholesterol screening.
 A healthy diet and regular exercise can help to regulate cholesterol levels, but checking cholesterol regularly is a good way to monitor and prevent related diseases like heart attacks and strokes.
 If you suffer from high cholesterol, diet changes and medications are now available to help keep cholesterol at a healthy level.

 9. Vaccinations.
 Make sure you are up to date on all of your vaccinations, especially the flu.
 This can help to prevent any unwanted diseases that may have more severe effects on the elderly population.

-Although going to the doctor may not be your favorite activity, by staying on top of your healthy you can prevent the onset of long-term diseases and live a healthier, longer life!
+Although going to the doctor may not be your favorite activity, staying on top of your health can prevent the onset of long-term diseases and live a healthier, longer life!